Edmund Ignatius Rice: Vocation and beginnings

 Following his wife's death, he began discerning a vocation to join a monastery, perhaps in France.
 One day, while discussing his vocation with the sister of Thomas Hussey, the Bishop of Waterford, a band of ragged boys passed by.
 Pointing to them, she cried:"What!
-Would you bury yourself in a cell on the continent rather than devote your wealth and your life to the spiritual and material interest of these poor youths?"After settling his business affairs in 1802, Rice devoted his life to prayer and charitable work, particularly with the poor and marginalised of Waterford.
+Would you bury yourself in a cell on the continent rather than devote your wealth and your life to the spiritual and material interest of these poor youths?"
+After settling his business affairs in 1802, Rice devoted his life to prayer and charitable work, particularly with the poor and marginalised of Waterford.
 In 1802, when he established a makeshift school in a converted stable in New Street, Waterford, he found the children were so difficult to manage that the teachers resigned.
-This prompted him to sell his thriving business to another prominent Catholic merchant, a Mr Quan, and devote himself to training teachers who would dedicate their lives to prayers and to teaching the children free of charge.
+That prompted him to sell his thriving business to another prominent Catholic merchant, a Mr Quan, and devote himself to training teachers who would dedicate their lives to prayers and to teaching the children free of charge.
 Despite the difficulties involved, Edmund's classes were so popular that another temporary school had to be set up on another of his properties, this time in nearby Stephen Street.

 The turning point of Rice's ministry was the arrival of two young men, Thomas Grosvenor and Patrick Finn, from his hometown of Callan.
-They came to him with the desire of joining a congregation, but had not decided which they would join.
+They came to him with the desire to join a congregation, but had not decided which they would join.
 As it turned out, they remained to teach at Edmund Rice's school and formed their own.
-The subsequent success of the New Street school led to a more permanent building, named "Mount Sion", where construction began on 1 June 1802.
-The Mount Sion monastery was officially blessed by Bishop Hussey on 7 June 1803.
-Since the schoolhouse was not yet completed, Rice, Finn, and Grosvenor took up residence but walked each day from Mount Sion to their schools on New Street and Stephen Street.
-On 1 May 1804, the adjoining school was opened and blessed by Hussey's successor, Bishop John Power, and their pupils transferred to the new building.
+The subsequent success of the New Street school led to a more permanent building, named "Mount Sion", on which construction began on 1 June 1802.

+The Mount Sion monastery was blessed by Bishop Hussey on 7 June 1803.
+Since the schoolhouse was not yet completed, Rice, Finn, and Grosvenor took up residence, and walked each day from Mount Sion to their schools on New Street and Stephen Street.
+On 1 May 1804, the adjoining school was opened and blessed by Hussey's successor, Bishop John Power.
+Their pupils transferred to the new building.

 Thanks to the appeals of some of Rice's more influential friends, a request made to the local Church of Ireland bishop for a school licence was eventually granted.
-By 1806 Christian schools were established in Waterford, Carrick-on-Suir, and Dungarvan.
+By 1806, Christian schools were established in Waterford, Carrick-on-Suir, and Dungarvan.